 Last year, when the icy tendrils of a Boston winter had yet to recede from the streets, the trees, and the people of the city, I took a Friday off from work and visited The Butterfly Place in Westford, MA.
 I did it largely on a whim.
 At the start of the week, I was already exhausted from working all weekend and saw the prospect of five more full days of work as a mountain I could not climb.
 Four days, I concluded, would be much more manageable, and decided, even before the week began, to let Thursday be my final working day.

-Well I went.
-As usual, such things are rarely as terrifying as we assume them to be, and even if the terror comes there is often still value in it.
+Well, I went.
+As usual, such things are rarely as terrifying as we had assumed them to be, and even if the terror comes there is often still value in it.
 By the end of the day, I had watched the sunset from a frigid dock on Waikiki Beach and had walked through a re-erected sixteen-room family house of a Qing dynasty merchant in the Peabody Essex Museum.
-But from that day, what struck me the most and what still resonates with me up to today were two moments in The Butterfly Place.
+But from that day, what struck me the most and what still resonates with me now were two moments in The Butterfly Place.

 The other stone bench and the metal table were empty, but, periodically, butterflies would fly onto them and rest.
 On the ground below the table were a few butterflies that sat unmoving, their wings together like closed greeting cards.
 When I first passed this enclosure, I had believed the butterflies on the ground were just resting.
 But each time I circled the area, I returned to find that they still had not moved, and given the constant motion of all the other butterflies in the garden, it became clear that something else was going on.

 To say that the situation was unfair would be to misunderstand the definition of fairness.
-There was no arbiter to be found, no attempt at balancing according to an agreed upon rubric.
+There was no arbiter to be found, no attempt at balancing according to an agreed-upon rubric.
 The universe was, as it has always been, silent.
-There was only evolution, slowly accruing changes to life over millennia, and luck and its lack bestowing fortune on some and taking it away from others.
+There was only evolution, slowly accruing changes to life over millennia, and luck (and its lack) bestowing fortune upon some and taking it away from others.

-I imagine a person under a one ton weight, struggling and yet failing to lift it up.
-In time, the person may be crushed and what follows will be the dissolution of all connections from that person to an external world.
-But both before and after that time, the potential for salvation exists in those connections themselves, those invisible multi-dimensional lines that extend outward, touching things and ideas, and most preciously, people.
+I imagine a person under a one-ton weight, struggling and yet failing to lift it.
+In time, the person may be crushed and what follows will be the dissolution of all connections from that person to the external world.
+But before that time, the potential for salvation exists in those connections themselves, those invisible multi-dimensional lines that extend outward, touching things and ideas, and most preciously, people.

 On the convalescence shelf of the garden, each butterfly sat alone in its condition surrounded by others in similar states but unable to help or be helped by them or any of their more motile siblings.
 Those who could fly flew, and those who could not remained grounded, and there was no mixing between the two.
 The broken butterflies had only reached that shelf because they were helped by the human hands of the attendant, hands that reached out and softly held and then carried and then placed.
 This was necessary because butterflies cannot help each other.
 People, fortunately, are different.
 In this new place, the butterflies’ lives were not the same as they had been, their raison d’être now deferred, but claims of a reduction are overstated.
 Butterflies could perhaps not imagine different futures for themselves.
 But people, again fortunately, are different.